 The cooker is not to be grouted or sealed at the back or sides of the worktop as if any maintenance is required the cooker will have to be pulled away from the wall at the rear.

-The cooker weighs 195kg and the floor must be capable of withstanding the load.
+The cooker weighs 400kg and so the floor must be capable of withstanding the load.